What is the course about?

 How will I be taught, and will there be any work outside the class?

 The course will be a combination of lecture, backed by PowerPoint presentation, and discussions in large groups.
 Handouts will be available.
-Material to prepare the discussion will be handed out during the course.

 Are there any other costs?
 Is there anything I need to bring?